-Electromagnetic emissions are everywhere on the battlefield.
-From HQ and individual communications systems to radars and jammers.
-The equipment provides an important role in delivering battlefield intelligence and security.
-However, the electromagnetic emissions from those same “essential” bits of equipment can make it possible for the enemy to detect, identify and locate friendly forces.
-This spectrum information can enable the enemy to deploy the most appropriate jamming techniques to optimally degrade/deny equipment or to launch an attack on the location.
+Electromagnetic emissions are everywhere on the battlefield, from HQ and individual communications systems to radars and jammers.
+This equipment provides an important role in delivering battlefield intelligence and security.
+However, the electromagnetic emissions from these same “essential” bits of equipment can make it possible for the enemy to detect, identify and locate friendly forces.
+This spectrum information can enable the enemy to deploy the most appropriate jamming techniques to optimally degrade/deny equipment or launch an attack on the location.

-As well as delivering information on your own RF transmissions the CRFS systems can help detect sources of jamming or interference.
-When forces from different units or countries are working together often their equipment can negatively impact other friendly forces.
+As well as delivering information on your own RF transmissions, the CRFS systems can help detect sources of jamming or interference.
+When forces from different units or countries work together, often their equipment can negatively impact other friendly forces.
 This inadvertent jamming may arise from electromagnetic compatibility issues or multiple users on the same section of radio spectrum.

-Effective spectrum monitoring and management can help, but when interference does occur it is essential that the source of the interference is located as quickly as possible.
-CRFS systems can quickly and accurately detect and geolocate the source of the interference.
+Effective spectrum monitoring and management can help, but, when interference does occur, it is essential that the source of the interference is located as quickly as possible.
+CRFS systems can quickly and accurately detect and geolocate the source of interference.